Nigeria

 Trade with the EU

-Total trade with the EU amounted to € 45,801 million in 2022.
+Total trade with the EU amounted to €26.5 billion in 2023.
 The EU is Nigeria's most important trading partner and accounts for a total share of 28%.
+35% of Nigeria's exports are destined for the EU, which makes the bloc the most important export market by far (India, ranked second, only absorbed 10% of Nigeria's exports in 2023).

-Nigeria and the EU (2022)
+Nigeria and the EU

-Imports from Nigeria by product section
+Imports from Nigeria by product section (2023, € million)

-Imports from Nigeria over time (in € m)
+Imports from Nigeria over time (€ million)

-NIGERIA AND THE EU’s GSP
+NIGERIA AND THE EU GSP

 Economic Impact